corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contracts.md

 * `signingParties` (deprecated): The list of the signer’s identities, if known.
 * `value`: The object being signed.

 Usually, different commands require different verification requirements.
-An issue command may very different verification than a transfer command.
+An issue command may require very different verification than a transfer command.

 You can tailor verification to the command by specifying the command type: